 - I am not satisfied with the outcome of the Examination.
 What can I do about this?

-If you are not satisfied with an element of the Examination with respect to your account you can*:
+If you are not satisfied with any aspect of our offer of redress and compensation, you can*:

 - Request an Appeals Application Pack from the Independent Secretariat

 - Submit a complaint to the Financial Services and Pensions Ombudsman OR issue proceedings against the Bank

 *Please Note: receiving the payment due to you in no way affects your ability to make an appeal to the Independent Appeals Panels, or either submit a complaint to the Financial Services and Pensions Ombudsman or issue legal proceedings against the Bank.

 - I want to appoint a third party to deal with this on my behalf

 That’s no problem.
 We will need your written authority to engage with your chosen representative in regard to your accounts.
 Our team can help you with this, our contact details are 0818 200 382 or you can write to us at Bank of Ireland Tracker Mortgage Examination, PO Box 400, Tralee, Co Kerry.

 - What if I or someone I know needs some extra help?